transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 To answer these question, we employ Multiple Correspondence Analysis (MCA).
-The technique allows us to explore the different policies jointly [@greenacre_multiple_2006, 27] and thus paint a landscape of open science practices among journals.
+The technique allows us to explore the different policies jointly [@greenacre_multiple_2006] and thus paint a landscape of open science practices among journals.

 To facilitate interpration of the figures, variables had to be recoded.
-Categories with low counts were merged.
-Where feasible, we focused on whether certain  policies were clear or not, thus omitting the subtle differences within the policies (for example whether journals allowed citations of preprints was simplified for whether the policy was clear (references allowed in text, reference list or not allowed) versus unclear (unsure about policy, no policy and other)).
+We selectively recoded variables in regard to whether certain policies were clear or not, thus omitting the subtle differences within the policies (for example "which version of a preperint can be cited" was simplified for whether the policy was clear (references allowed in text, reference list or not allowed) versus unclear (unsure about policy, no policy and other)).
 It should be noted that the procedure is strictly exploratory.
-We are exploring, not testing any hypothesis.
+We are exploring possible associations between the policies, not testing any hypothesis.

-We included the following active categories:
+We included the following active categories in our model:

 - Type of peer review.
 - Whether there is a clear policy for coreview or not.
-- Whether there is a clear policy for if reviewer identities are revealed to the authors
+- Whether there is a clear policy for if reviewer identities are revealed to the authors or not.
 - Whether there is a clear policy for posting preprints or not.
 - Whether there is a clear policy for citing preprints or not